Commands in Blazor Diagram Component

 Command manager

-Diagram provides support to map or bind command execution with desired combination of key gestures.
-Diagram provides some built-in commands.
+Diagram provides support to map or bind command execution with desired combinations of key gestures.
+It includes a set of built-in commands for common operations.

 Command Execution